cepdnaclk/e16-4yp-Food-Recommendation-System-Using-Machine-Learning-for-Diabetic-Patients/README.md

 ### Aim of the Project

-The aim of this project is to recommend proper foods for Sri Lankan diabetic patients in the context of nutrition and food characteristics by developing a machine learning based intelligent mobile application.
+The aim of this project is to recommend proper foods for diabetic patients in the context of nutrition and food characteristics by developing a machine learning based intelligent mobile application.

 ### Background

-Sri Lanka being a lower middle income developing country lacks adequate resources, both financial and human, to manage the increasing load of diabetic patients.
-Furthermore, according to the research, one in five adults in Sri Lanka has either pre-diabetes or diabetes and one-third of those with diabetes are undiagnosed.
-Diabetes is mainly a disorder of carbohydrate metabolism and maintaining the best carbohydrate to lipid ratio in the diet is a major challenge.
-Hence nutrition plays a significant role in controlling diabetes.

-The [Food Composition Table](http://bfnvw.bfnsrilanka.org/foodcomp/) dataset will be divided based on the nutrients for diabetes, with the help of a nutritionist.
-The clustering algorithms are used to find foods with an approximate amount of nutrients.
-In the end, the system will be evaluated by invited nutritionists.
+Diabetes is a huge problem.
+The number of diabetic patients increases each year by millions.
+And can you imagine only for the year 2021 the health expenditure for diabetes was more than 966 billion USD?
+Not only that.
+According to the research, 1 in 10 adults has diabetes and 1 death per every 5 seconds worldwide.
+Even in Sri Lanka, one in five adults has either diabetes or prediabetes.
+So how can we get rid of this?
+Unfortunately, according to medical professionals, there is no cure yet.

+The only thing, we can do is to control diabetes, especially by avoiding unhealthy foods.
+So how can we scientifically ensure whether a particular food is healthy or not for diabetes?
+Well, this is where the Glycemic Index comes into play.
+The Glycemic Index is a rating system for foods and foods with a low Glycemic index are recommended for diabetic patients.

+But have you ever seen the Glycemic Index printed on packaged foods?
+Most probably no right?
+In fact, the glycemic index can only be determined inside a laboratory.

+Diabeedoc which is an intelligent mobile application.
+Using Diabeedoc you can find the suitability of a particular food for diabetes in no time.
+We have deployed our GI based machine-learning models to the Azure cloud.
+Diabeedoc uses those ML models with the Openfoodfacts database to predict particular food is suitable or not.
+If it is not suitable Diabeedoc is capable of suggesting better foods using machine learning based substitution system.

 ### Expected Outcomes